 If you're experiencing ASB and feel safe enough to, you should try to talk to the person causing the problem.
-They may not realise that their behaviour is causing an issue.
+They may not realise that their behaviour is causing a problem.

-If the person causing the ASB is a social housing tenant, you must report them to their social landlord.
-Most social landlords have their own dedicated ASB teams who can help you resolve the issue.
+If the person causing the ASB is a social housing tenant, you should report them to their housing association.

 - call 999 if someone is in immediate danger or a crime is happening right now